-The Heads Together campaign, supported by the royals, gained great exposure at this years 2017 Virgin London Marathon, encouraging us to get over the taboo of mental health.
+The Heads Together campaign, supported by the royals, gained great exposure at the 2017 Virgin London Marathon, encouraging us to get over the taboo of mental health.

 Once you have had a child, your life is both enriched and challenged.
 But my own personal experience was that it could also leave me feeling alone, exhausted and bored.